 On both trips, we only scratched the surface.
 There’s a lot more to see, much of it accessible.
 Both towns have many pedestrian zones, making them easy and carefree to explore.

 Capri has many restaurants on terraces with spectacular views.
 Several had been recommended but, when we tried to go there, none was accessible – typically they are up or down a few stairs from the sidewalk.
 In 2006 we found la Capannina, close to the Piazzetta, and splurged on lunch there.
 In 2014 we located a few recommended restaurants but none was accessible.
-We remembered la Capannina, went there again and were delighted that it was as good as we had remembered.
+We remembered la Capannina, went there again, and were delighted that it was as good as we had remembered.

 In 2014 we feasted on octopus salad, burrata, scialatelli (long, flat Neapolitan pasta, almost square in cross-section) with tomatoes and small white fish, baked Mediterranean sea bass, linguine with clams, and Neapolitan greens.
 In 2006 we enjoyed lightly sautéed fresh porcini mushrooms, ravioli caprese, baked swordfish with tomatoes and olives, and prawns with pureed chickpeas.
-The unusual dessert pastry involved fresh local mozzarella, with a perfect smooth texture and subtle flavors.
+The unusual dessert pastry involved fresh local mozzarella, with a perfectly smooth texture and subtle flavors.
 Everything on both occasions was delectable and fresh.
 There is a superb wine list highlighting regional and local – very local – wines.
 Service on both occasions was attentive yet leisurely, warm, gracious, and proud.
 Both times we came for a late lunch without a reservation and were seated immediately; reservations are essential for dinner and prime lunchtime.
-La Capannina may be hyped, but with good reason.
+La Capannina may be hyped but with good reason.
 Though expensive, it was a fair value for the quality, service, and location.

 In 2014 we ate in the main (upper) room, which has level access from the sidewalk.
-In 2006 we sat in the lovely garden terrace (sunny although without a view), which is entered through a narrow side street noticeably lower than the main street.
+In 2006 we sat on the lovely garden terrace (sunny although without a view), which is entered through a narrow side street noticeably lower than the main street.
 There is a high stair, and the waiters lifted Howard’s lightweight Quickie power wheelchair.
 This wasn’t possible in 2014 because Howard was in his heavy Permobil.
 Both rooms are charming, but if you are able to access the lower terrace, we recommend it.

 Ristorante La Capannina.
 Via Le Botteghe, 12 bis and 14.
 Phone: +39-081-837-0732.